atet/copilot/README.md

    - Provider: "Google Gemini API"
    - Model: "Gemini 2 Flash"
    - API key: "`<ENTER YOUR API KEY FROM STEP #3>`"
-14. Click on Connect and now you can ask questions like, "*Hi Gemini, what is my API usage rate limit?*"
+14. Click on Connect and now you can ask questions like, "*Hi Gemini, what is my API usage rate limit?*" (Note that your results will likely be different than mine)

 [![.img/copilot_fig3.png](.img/copilot_fig3.png)](#nolink)